-With unpredictable temperatures and often variable weather, Autumn can be a real ‘mixed bag’ and a bit of a nightmare to get the clothing right for your ride.
+Sweltering one day, baltic the next – with its unpredictable temperatures and often very variable ride conditions, autumn can be a real mixed-bag and, let’s face it, a bit of a nightmare to choose the right clothing.
 Follow our autumn clothing accessory tips, and check out our recommended products for when the weather doesn’t know if it’s Arthur or Marthur.

 Long Shorts / Short Longs

-Whether you think of long shorts or short longs, 3/4 bibs are ideal for straddling the gap between summer and winter.
-Great for spring too.
+Whether you think of long shorts or short longs, 3/4 bibs are ideal for straddling the gap between winter and summer.
+Great for autumn too.
 3/4 bibs were first made popular in 1991 by dutch pro rider, Edwig Van Hooydonck, who won the Tour of Flanders in a pair.
-They are also ideal for displaying those tanned calf muscles after the long summer of riding.
+They are also ideal for getting an autumn ‘Belgian tan’ – brown lower legs from the road filth.

 Base Layers are awesome, their primary job is to keep you dry when sweating by wicking moisture away from your skin.
 Pick the right base layer for the conditions and you will be warm enough without getting a chill from being too sweaty.
 If you are planning a long ride with a food stop, take a rolled-up spare base layer, swap when you stop, and stay fresh and dry.